Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Performance Analysis

 \end{my_corollary}

-\begin{IEEEproof} Using \eqref{eq:aprox_snr_cdf} in \eqref{func:asymt_ber}, and noting that $a_1=a_2=a$, and $\phi_1=\phi_2=\phi$ under the symmetric i.i.d fading model, we get:
+\begin{IEEEproof} Using \eqref{eq:aprox_snr_cdf} in \eqref{eq:ber}, and noting that $A_1=A_2=A$, and $\rho_1=\rho_2=\rho$ under the symmetric i.i.d fading model, we get:

-Using \eqref{eq:pdf_SNR_atm_point_asymp} and substituting $F_\gamma(\gamma)=\int_{0}^{\gamma}f(\gamma)d\gamma$ in \eqref{func:symt_ber_tp} and applying the definition of Gamma function and incomplete Gamma function, we get \eqref{eq:ber_asymp}. \end{IEEEproof} Similar to the average SNR and ergodic capacity, it can be seen from \eqref{eq:ber_asymp} that the consideration of deterministic path loss simplifies the BER expression compared with the random path loss due to the fog.
+Using \eqref{eq:pdf_SNR_atm_point_asymp} and substituting $F_\gamma(\gamma)=\int_{0}^{\gamma}f(\gamma)d\gamma$ in \eqref{func:symt_ber_tp} and applying the definition of Gamma function and incomplete Gamma function, we get \eqref{eq:ber_asymp}. \end{IEEEproof} Similar to the average SNR and ergodic capacity, it can be seen from \eqref{eq:ber_asymp} that the consideration of deterministic path gain simplifies the BER expression compared with the random path gain due to the fog.